-Childhood adversity is a prominent predisposing risk factor for latent stress vulnerability, expressed as elevated likelihood to develop stress-related psychopathology upon subsequent exposure to trauma at adulthood.
-Sleep disturbances have emerged as one of the most pronounced maladaptive behavioral outcomes of childhood adversity and are also a highly prevalent core feature of stress-related psychopathology, including posttraumatic stress disorder (PTSD).
-After briefly reviewing the extent literature that supports these claims, the current review addresses the notion that childhood-adversity-induced sleep disturbances may play a causal role in elevating individuals’ stress vulnerability at adulthood.
-In support of that, sleep disturbances that predate adult trauma exposure were associated with increased likelihood to develop stress-related psychopathology post-exposure.
-Furthermore, novel empirical evidence suggests that sleep disturbances, including irregularity of the sleep-wake cycle, mediate the link between childhood adversity and stress vulnerability at adulthood.
-Cognitive and behavioral mechanisms through which such cascade may evolve are also discussed, highlighting the putative role of impaired memory consolidation and fear extinction.
-Next, evidence is presented to support the contribution of the hypothalamic-pituitary-adrenal (HPA) axis to these associations, stemming from its critical role in both stress and sleep regulatory pathways.
+Childhood adversity is a prominent predisposing risk factor for latent stress vulnerability, expressed as an elevated likelihood of developing stress-related psychopathology upon subsequent exposure to trauma in adulthood.
+Sleep disturbances have emerged as one of the most pronounced maladaptive behavioral outcomes of childhood adversity and are also a highly prevalent core feature of stress-related psychopathology, including post-traumatic stress disorder (PTSD).
+After briefly reviewing the extensive literature supporting these claims, the current review addresses the notion that childhood adversity-induced sleep disturbances may play a causal role in elevating individuals’ stress vulnerability in adulthood.
+Corroborating this, sleep disturbances that predate adult trauma exposure have been associated with an increased likelihood of developing stress-related psychopathology post-exposure.
+Furthermore, novel empirical evidence suggests that sleep disturbances, including irregularity of the sleep-wake cycle, mediate the link between childhood adversity and stress vulnerability in adulthood.
+We also discuss cognitive and behavioral mechanisms through which such a cascade may evolve, highlighting the putative role of impaired memory consolidation and fear extinction.
+Next, we present evidence to support the contribution of the hypothalamic-pituitary-adrenal (HPA) axis to these associations, stemming from its critical role in both stress and sleep regulatory pathways.
 Childhood adversity may yield bi-directional effects within the HPA stress and sleep axes in which sleep disturbances and HPA axis dysfunction reinforce each other, leading to elevated stress vulnerability.
-To conclude we postulate a conceptual path model from childhood adversity to latent stress vulnerability at adulthood and discuss the potential clinical implications of these notions, while highlighting directions for future research.
+To conclude, we postulate a conceptual path model from childhood adversity to latent stress vulnerability in adulthood and discuss the potential clinical implications of these notions, while highlighting directions for future research.

-1. Childhood adversity and latent stress vulnerability at adulthood
+1. Childhood adversity and latent stress vulnerability in adulthood